magento/merchdocs/src/catalog/settings-advanced-custom-options.md

    ![]({% link images/images/product-customizable-options-add-values.png %}){: .zoom}
    _Add Value_

-   - In the **Title** field, enter a name for this option.
+   - For **Title**, enter a name for this option.

-   - In the **Price** field, enter any markup or markdown from the base product price that applies to this option.
+   - For **Price**, enter any markup or markdown from the base product price that applies to this option.

    - Set **Price Type** to one of the following: